...

 Couple smiling on Ti Top Island beach in Ha Long Bay with scenic limestone cliffs and other tourists swimming in the background

-👉 Book the Cozy Bay Day Tour on Klook
+👉 Book the Cozy Bay Day Tour on Klook →

-🎉 Rooftop Dance Party (Yes, Really)
+🎉 Rooftop Bollywood Dance Party

 🌅 Overnight Cruise on Ha Long Bay

-Looking back, I probably should’ve flipped my itinerary — I did the luxury overnight cruise solo in 2018 and the budget-friendly day tour years later with my wife.
-The overnight experience was lovely, but the boat was packed with couples…and solo Johnny here.
+Looking back, I probably should’ve flipped my itinerary.
+I did the luxury overnight cruise solo in 2018 and the budget-friendly day tour years later with my wife.

 Man sitting alone on the deck of a Ha Long Bay overnight cruise ship, reading and enjoying the scenic limestone karsts